hgaiser/moonshine/README.md

 This will cause the resolution to be changed to the resolution requested by the client.
 The next command will open Steam in big picture mode.

+When the stream has ended, the resolution is returned to the standard resolution by calling the `resolution` script without any arguments.

 ### Application scanners

 In addition to defining specific applications, it is also possible to define application scanners.